We all hear what are the best ways to lose weight, but are they really true.

 This is probably one of the worse things you can do for weight loss.
 To make a long-term lifestyle change eating less and moving more will only hinder your weight loss.

-The reason being, you will regain all the weight back because you put so much stress on your body that sends your body into starvation mode.
+The reason is, you will regain all the weight back because you put so much stress on your body that sends your body into starvation mode.

 The best thing you can do is eat enough calories to sustain your workouts and still be in a deficit.